La7z/La7z/README.md

 ### Hi there 👋

-### 🔭 I'm currently working on somewhere in world
+-🔭 I'm currently working on somewhere in world
-🌱 I'm newbie and still learning:computer: Love to explores new thing especially on Cyber -->
+-🌱 I'm newbie and still learning
+-:computer: Love to explores new thing especially on Cyber -->